StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 **[WPML FULLY COMPATIBLE](https://wpml.org/plugin/atum-inventory-management-for-woocommerce/ "Visit the WPML compatibility page")**

-Most Advanced FREE WooCommerce Inventory Management - Inventory Statistics (Periodical Sales, Inventory Levels, Lost Sales, Promo Sales), Stock Central with Data Export, Inventory Logs (Reserved Stock, Lost In Post, Customer Returns, Inbound Stock, Warehouse Damages), One Page Updating, Quick Price Changes, Stock Levels Indicators, Suppliers, Purchase Orders and Premium Add-ons.
+Most Advanced FREE WooCommerce Inventory Management - Inventory Statistics (Periodical Sales, Inventory Levels, Lost Sales, Promo Sales), Stock Central with Data Export, Inventory Logs (Reserved Stock, Lost In Post, Customer Returns, Inbound Stock, Warehouse Damages), One Page Updating, Quick Price Changes, Stock Levels Indicators, Suppliers, Purchase Orders, and Premium Add-ons.

 * ATUM ground-breaking Stock Control system.
 * All WooCommerce products on one screen with a smooth mouse wheel or touchpad scrolling.
 * Image thumbnails for easier identification of your WooCommerce Inventory.
 * Short product names overview including the products' ID and SKU.
 Change SKUs on the fly from one screen.
 Now with direct edit links.
-* Purchase prices now included with direct edit from the Stock Central page.
+* Purchase prices are now included with a direct edit from the Stock Central page.
 WooCommerce inventory management was never easier.
 * Suppliers column and fully filtered product list by Suppliers name.
 * Quickly edit the Product Price and Product Sale Price including the date ranges of your sales.
 Now bulk editing available.
-* Change, edit or update the inventory of every WooCommerce product in your database.
+* Change, edit, or update the inventory of every WooCommerce product in your database.
 Changes immediately reflect the front-end of your site.
-* Weekly and Fortnightly Sales, Lost Sales and Inventory Level Indicators to help you with re-ordering plan.
+* Weekly and Fortnightly Sales, Lost Sales, and Inventory Level Indicators to help you with re-ordering plan.
 * Customise the visual appearance of Stock Central with the ability to add or remove any columns according to your business needs.
 * Complete "HELP" sections with the detailed explanation of every feature.
 * Advanced search with an auto-fill feature and fine-tuned performance.
-* Inventory / Stock filters, new product category filters, extra drop-down filters and new column sorting.
+* Inventory / Stock filters, new product category filters, extra drop-down filters, and new column sorting.
 * Intelligent settings for easy inventory/stock management.
 * Advanced WooCommerce inventory controlling and monitoring features.
 * Faultless approach to all product types, including WooCommerce subscriptions.